naziha1986/-reading-notes.md/Read:02.md

 ## *What is Git?

-_**Git**_: is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Git is a version control system (VCS), it is in our locall machine,see what changes are made and they are made.
+_**Git**_: is a free and open source distributed version control system (VCS) designed to handle everything from small to very large projects with speed and efficiency. it is in our *locall machine*,see what changes are made and why they are made.
  ## *What is Git Benefits?